iceberg-young/so.log/README.md

 > **Tip!**
 > By using 2 stream objects, you avoid interlaced text (*in multi-threading*)
-> from constructing complex log, which may not be an atom operation.
+> from constructing complex log, as it may not be an atomic operation.

 ### Filtering Log